Mohenjo Daro (film): Casting

 Telugu and Tamil cinema actress Pooja Hegde was signed as the female lead, and made her Hindi film debut with Mohenjo Daro.
 "While scripting the film, I was thinking that I needed someone with innocence and someone who did not have stardom baggage [to be received by the audience only as this character].
 I thus began looking for a fresh face when Sunita (Gowariker) spotted Pooja in a commercial and suggested that we call her.
 She called Pooja and I auditioned her.
 And that was it!"

 Veteran actor Kabir Bedi was signed as the primary villain, backed by Arunoday Singh as the younger villain.

 For supporting roles, casting director Nalini Rathnam wanted to bring in newer and fresh faces, even from non-Hindi speaking regions.
 As the director explained this process, "All kinds of actors, including seasoned actors, never get a chance to come to Mumbai or they don't want to as they are happy in their own space.
 So there is a different kind of freshness there to get them on board.
 I did this in Lagaan and Jodhaa Akbar.
 In this film too, I wanted to get some fresh actors, so I have Diganta Hazarika, who is a well-known Assamese actor.
 It is a time-consuming process but the payoff big."

 Since action and romance were key to his story, perfectionist Gowariker went to great lengths in casting to ensure his vision reaches the screen.
 For example, for one specific action sequence, the director auditioned nearly 300 candidates before finally casting the two giant barbarian fighters who are more than 7 feet tall, in order to make the sequence thrilling and visually appealing when presented to the audience opposite his 6-foot-tall hero.

-To populate his recreation of the ancient city, Gowariker naturally required a huge number of non-actors as extras.
-With the full cooperation of the Bhuj panchayat or community council, the filmmakers hosted full-fledged auditions for all the local residents.
+To populate his recreation of the ancient city, Gowariker required a large number of non-actors as extras.
+With the cooperation of the Bhuj panchayat (community council), the filmmakers hosted auditions for local residents.
 Many of those seen on-screen in cityscapes and group scenes throughout Mohenjo Daro are the real-life local citizens of Bhuj.